 When they finally went shopping, Rol made it clear they were looking for local specialties, specific to Dinomn as well as local or out-system curiosities.
 Ignoring other local delicacies like "onion-flavored" strawberries, Rol came to a shop selling a "crumbly and very aromatic" cheese.
 Looking into the cheese, he learned it got its crumbly texture because it was made by implanting the curing cheese with maggots from a local insect.
 While the insects didn't eat the cheese, they chewed through it to break it up into crumbling mounds the flavor of which was affected by the chemicals in the saliva of the escaping insects.
 Hearing that, Mikah forbid that cheese being brought aboard her ship.
 She didn't want to have to worry about any bug infestations.

 Despite not really being interested in the cheese, Rol did jokingly argue about buying some of it just for fun.
 He even tried some of the cheese, to satisfy curiosity.
-It was not only less tasty than he hoped but also had less flavor at all than he would have guessed.
-Rol only shrugged and moved on as he considered it could have worked out a lot worse.
-They did do some tasting when it came to various cooking add-ins based on a mixture of garlic and onion and liked those.
+It wasn't only less tasty than he hoped, but also had less flavor at all than he would have guessed.
+Or hoped.
+Rol only shrugged and moved on while considering it could've worked out a lot worse.
+They did do some tasting when it came to various cooking add-ins based on a mixture of garlic and onion, and liked those.
 From there, the three went to check out sweeter specialties.

 After having gone for his run and taking a shower, Terin went out on the station looking for supplies for his hookah.
 Unfortunately, the station's business centers were largely centered on those things the local economy supported.
 That meant very few "specialty stores" including those that might sell supplies for hookahs and similar specialty devices.
 That forced Terin to widen his search and spend more time searching for what he wanted, even having lunch on the station.
 One thing he found by lunch were indicators on how to better find those sellers of what he wanted.
 By later that afternoon, Terin found smokables he could use in the hookah, and a number of mild hallucinogenics.
 He also found enough supplies to refresh twenty percent of his tea kit.
 Seventy percent of the stuff he bought for the hookah was plain smokable, in five flavors.
 The other thirty percent were mild hallucinogenics.
 That cost him Cr 1,000.